wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-php-convert-wordpress-multisite.md

 ## Add the domain to the web app

 Return to your  Website through the Azure Management Portal, and this time click the **CONFIGURE** tab.
 The **MANAGE DOMAINS** button should be available.
 Click it.

-The *Manage custom domains* dialog show pop up.
-This is where you will input all the domains which you wish to assign to your  Website.
+ Website.
 If a domain is not listed here, it will not be available for mapping inside WordPress, regardless of how the domain DNS is setup.

 ![Manage custom domains dialog][wordpress-manage-domains]